Make the world better

 Learn through the BSCES Contests and other Outreach Activities

-The Boston Society of Civil Engineers held our THIRTY-FOURTH Annual Model Bridge Design Contest last February.
+OLD NEWS: The Boston Society of Civil Engineers held our THIRTY-FOURTH Annual Model Bridge Design Contest last February.
+Here are the results:

 AESTHETICS TOP 3 - OVERALL